Securities Fraud: When Pennies Count

 The firm executed trades for high-volume clients, including hedge funds, and in these situations, the way to get the best price for the client is to quickly execute their trades when prices are favorable.
 The brokers are accused of charging a slightly higher price or lower price than the best price available at the moment, and then hiding the real cost of the trade from the client.
 The brokers mispriced some 36,000 trades between 2006 and 2010.

-If you have questions about your securities account, call The Law Offices of Tacopina & Seigel As this case shows, even small differences in the price of each trade added to your account can make you a victim of a serious case of securities fraud.
+If you have questions about your securities account, call Tacopina, Seigel & DeOreo As this case shows, even small differences in the price of each trade added to your account can make you a victim of a serious case of securities fraud.